How SCFAs Support Stress Recovery, Gut Integrity, and HPA Axis Balance

 15. Can SCFA support improve metabolic health during stress?

-Yes — SCFAs enhance insulin sensitivity, reduce inflammation, support GLP-1 signaling, and stabilize appetite — counteracting stress-induced metabolic slowdown.
+Yes — SCFAs enhance insulin sensitivity, reduce inflammation, and support GLP-1 and microbiome signaling, helping stabilize appetite and counteract stress-induced metabolic slowdown.

 16. Do probiotics increase SCFA production?